Trump blocks $4.9B in foreign aid Congress OK'd, using maneuver last seen nearly 50 years ago

 In February, the administration said it would eliminate almost all of USAID's foreign aid contracts and $60 billion in overall assistance abroad.
 USAID has since been dismantled, and its few remaining programs have been placed under State Department control.

-The Trump administration on Wednesday appealed to the Supreme Court to stop lower court decisions that have preserved foreign aid, including for global health and HIV and AIDS programs, that Trump has tried to freeze.
+The Trump administration appealed to the Supreme Court on Wednesday to stop lower court decisions that had preserved foreign aid, including for global health and HIV and AIDS programs, that Trump has tried to freeze.
+But on Friday, the administration withdrew its appeal to the Supreme Court, after a favorable appeals court ruling late Thursday.

 The New York Post first reported the pocket rescission.